Before the Bell: What every Canadian investor needs to know today

 The Canadian dollar's day range so far is 79.04 cents to 79.22 cents.
 Oil prices likely kept the loonie in check during the overnight hours when it traded lower before turning positive in the pre-dawn hours.

 The loonie will have little in the way of big economic news to provide direction.
 Wednesday sees the release of May factory shipments and new orders from Statistics Canada.
 The market is expecting to see factory shipments climb by 1 per cent, while new orders are expected to advance 0.5 per cent.
-The week's biggest releases as far as the currency is concerned don't come until Friday, with the release of the latest reading on inflation and retail sales.
+The week's biggest releases as far as the currency is concerned don't come until Friday, with the release of the latest reading on inflation and retail sales."(The Canadian dollar) is quiet, consolidating within a remarkably tight range just below Tuesday’s fresh 14-month high," Scotiabank said in its Global FX Strategy.
+"Domestic rate expectations are firming and yield spreads are steady."

 The U.S. dollar has been under pressure since weaker-than-expected reports on inflation and retail sales last week.
 Gridlock in Washington over U.S. President Donald Trump's proposed health-care bill also played against the currency.